AdamOswald/44vba/port-wasm/README.md

-# WebAssembly port
+# wasm-port

-Hint: Latest HTML/JS source code could be downloaded in https://gba.44670.org .
+Latest HTML/JS/CSS source code is hosted on https://ds.44670.org .

 You may need a https-enabled web server to run the code.

+nds.js, nds.wasm files are built from this repo, with Emscripten.